 - Search bar tool.

-- Free version supports up to 300 people.
+- The free version supports up to 300 people.

 - 2GB of personal storage and extra 10GB of storage space shared across the team for loaded files (free version).